metcalfepete/pi_php_mobile/README.md

 <h2>Using PIPHP Library</h2>
 <p>
 To use the PIPHP it is important to have the correct path to the <i>vendor/autoload.php</i> file.
 Below is an example of reading a GPIO pin.
-It is important to note that the PIPHP library uses BCM pin references and not wPin pin numbers.
+It is important to note that the PIPHP library uses BCM pin references and not wPin pin numbers.</p>
 ```php
 <html>
 <body>